bgriffen/oldwebsite/_posts/2014-11-04-creating-digests-of-ads.md

 {% endhighlight %}

-Here is an example of what an email might look like:
+Here is an example of what one of these emails might look like:

 [![Digest](/assets/adspython/monthly_arxiv_digest.png)](/assets/adspython/monthly_arxiv_digest.png)